 To advance her career in education, Samhaber began researching graduate programs.
 When she learned about Walden from a colleague, she fell in love with the school’s philosophy.

-The helpfulness of the enrollment advisors in answering her questions didn’t hurt, either.
+The helpfulness of the enrollment specialists in answering her questions didn’t hurt, either.
 She enrolled in the MS in Higher Education program in 2011 and graduated 18 months later.

 “Getting my master’s degree at Walden was by far, without comparison, the best academic experience I have ever had,” says Samhaber, who earned a bachelor’s degree at Carleton University and a certificate of business administration at the University of Ottawa.
 “At Walden, I was surrounded by excellence in every capacity.
 My advisors were attentive, and my faculty members were truly passionate about the course material.”